diego-ninja/granite/docs/comparison.md

 # Object Comparison

-Granite provides powerful object comparison capabilities through the `HasComparation` trait.
+Granite provides powerful object comparison capabilities through the `HasComparison` trait.
 This feature allows you to compare objects for equality or detect specific differences between them.

 ## ⚠️ Note

 All examples in this document use the `Granite` base class.
-As of version 2.0.0, the legacy `GraniteDTO` and `GraniteVO` classes are deprecated and will be removed in v3.0.0.
+As of version 2.0.0, the legacy `Granite` and `Granite` classes are deprecated and will be removed.

 ## Table of Contents